giusfds/LDDM/readme.md

 This project is a starting point for a Flutter application.
 Important detail, I've never used flutter in my life, so don't expect it to be the best work ever.
 I'm learning and I'm trying to do my best.

 ### Rules
 - Please, don't push directly to the main branch.
-Create a new branch and make a pull request.
+Create a new branch and make a pull request to `DEV` branch.
 - Make sure to comment your code in English.
 - Make sure to comment your commit following the pattern:
     - create => `create: create a new file`